 Evelyn, a vlogger, shared her amazing experience with ashwagandha for hair loss.
 She said that she had been taking ashwagandha for the past 3 months, twice a day.
 She would add a teaspoonful of it to hot water and drink it.
 She added, “I started taking ashwagandha specifically to target hair loss and to help control my stress levels.
 My hair is no longer thin (i).”
 She advised the viewers to use it only after doing proper research.

 Before you start using ashwagandha, it is important to be aware of its side effects, if any.

 Ashwagandha is generally considered safe for most people.
 However, heavy doses of the herb, when taken by mouth, might cause diarrhea, stomach upset, and vomiting.
 Those who suffer from severe gastric irritation or ulcers and liver issues should avoid ashwagandha (5).
 Limited research is available on the safety of the herb for pregnant and breastfeeding mothers.
 Stay safe and avoid use.

 Ashwagandha may also make the immune system more active (6).
-As per anecdotal evidence, people with auto-immune diseases like multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions should not use it.
+As per anecdotal evidence, people with auto-immune diseases like multiple sclerosisi XA chronic disease that occurs when the immune system attacks the protective covering of nerves, causing fatigue and loss of balance.
+(MS), lupusi XAn inflammatory disease that affects the joints, brain, lungs, and skin due to the attack of the immune system on its own tissues. (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions should not use it.
 The herb might aggravate such health issues.
 Those with thyroid diseases should not take ashwagandha without the advice of their doctors.
 Consult your health care provider for more information.